saran-coding-core/Healthcare-Patient-Profile-And-Expenditure-Report/README.md

   - **Facility Tiers**: Average charges vary significantly across Hospital Tiers 1, 2, and 3, reflecting cost disparities based on facility level.

 - **Statistical Correlations**
-The data reveals varying degrees of correlation between patient age and health/financial outcomes:
+The following data points illustrate how biological aging serves as a primary driver for both deteriorating health markers and escalating medical costs:
-  - **Age vs. Medical Charges**: 88.4% Correlation (The strongest driver of expenditure).
+  - **Age vs. Medical Charges (88.4%)**: A strong positive correlation, identifying age as the most critical predictor of healthcare costs.
+Expenses rise predictably and sharply as patients age.
-  - **Age vs. HbA1c**: 56.65% Correlation (Moderate relationship).
+  - **Age vs. HbA1c (56.65%)**: A moderate correlation, indicating that blood sugar levels trend upward with age, though lifestyle factors still play a significant secondary role.
-  - **Age vs. BMI**: 27.47% Correlation (Weakest relationship).
+  - **Age vs. BMI (27.47%)**: A weak correlation, showing that weight gain is not a guaranteed byproduct of aging in this group, as BMI varies significantly across all age brackets.
 ## 🖼️ Visualizations
 - **Smoker Distribution**: Comparison across cancer history segments.
 - **Surgical Volume**: Total major surgeries by transplant status.